-I. Demolition of Existing Structure
+II.I.
+Demolition of Existing Structure

-1.Dischargers shall prevent exposing demolition materials to precipitation.
+Dischargers shall prevent exposing demolition materials to precipitation.
 Demolition materials should be covered with an impermeable barrier such as, but not limited to, plastic sheeting prior to precipitation to prevent known contaminants from being mobilized.
-Dischargers unable to cover demolished material that were not previously investigated or found to be absent of applicable pollutants in reportable quantities shall sample for any non-visible pollutants that may be in stormwater discharges such as, but not limited to, asbestos, leaded paint, or PCBs.
+Dischargers unable to cover demolished material that were not previously investigated or found to be absent of applicable pollutants in reportable quantities shall sample for any non-visible pollutants that may be in stormwater discharges such as, but not limited to, asbestos, leaded paint, or Poly Chlorinated Biphenyls (PCBs).

-J. Maintenance and Repair
+II.J.
+Maintenance and Repair

-1. Dischargers shall begin maintaining, repairing, and/or implementing design changes (reviewing alternatives that have not been used yet) to BMPs within 72 hours of identification of failures or other shortcomings and complete the changes as soon as possible, prior to the next forecasted precipitation event.
+II.J.1.
+Dischargers shall begin maintaining, repairing, and/or implementing design changes (reviewing alternatives that have not been used yet) to BMPs within 72 hours of identification of failures or other shortcomings and complete the changes as soon as possible, prior to the next forecasted precipitation event.

-2. Dischargers shall have a Qualified SWPPP Practitioner (QSP) verify all BMP maintenance and repairs were appropriately implemented during the next visual inspection following completion.
+II.J.2.
+Dischargers shall have a Qualified SWPPP Practitioner (QSP) verify all BMP maintenance and repairs were appropriately implemented during the next visual inspection following completion.
 The QSP may delegate BMP maintenance and repair verification to an appropriately trained delegate.

 Monitoring Requirements